-Follow this form paragraph with form paragraph 12.50.05 or 12.50.06.
+Follow this paragraph with paragraph 12.50.05 or 12.50.06.

-$\P$ 12.50.05 Acknowledgment of Appellant's Statement Identifying the Related Appeals and Interferences
+¶ 12.50.05 Acknowledgment of Appellant's Statement Identifying the Related Appeals and Interferences

 A statement identifying the related appeals and interferences which will directly affect or be directly affected by or have a bearing on the decision in the pending appeal is contained in the brief.